 Laser therapy, which is widely used for the treatment of aging skin manifestations, is not indicated in actinic purpura.
 Moisturizing creams may be useful to treat frequently associated skin xerosis.

-Actinic purpura is a common, benign disease of elderly individuals who have clear skin types.
+Actinic purpura is a common, benign disease of elderly individuals with fair skin types.
 The disorder appears to be caused by dermal and vascular fragility induced by chronic sun exposure.
 It does not predispose to serious complications, and the risk of bleeding is minimal.
-However, it could cause significant aesthetic and cosmetic damage and induce a significant psychological impact.
+However, it can cause significant aesthetic and cosmetic damage and induce a significant psychological impact.
 Treatment is limited, mainly relying on creams based on vitamin A derivatives and moisturizing creams.
-Photoprotection remains the best treatment, and it is based on (1) physical clothing, (2) chemical means, by the regular application of sunscreens, and especially (3) behavioral by avoiding excessive sun exposure.
+Photoprotection remains the best option, and it is based on (1) physical clothing, (2) chemical means, via the regular application of sunscreen, and (3) behavioral by avoiding excessive sun exposure.